 Cartels-7 Links List

 This section is not in any way meant to be comprehensive, but covers a few key topics.

 What is a gang?

 Gangs and Cartels can be entirely different things, but they can also interconnect.
-Gangs are usually
+Gangs are usually thought

-more spread out, the name can represent a leader, a racial faction or a type of belief system, approach or
+spread out, the name can represent a leader, a racial faction or a type of belief system, approach or

 orientation, and can also represent a region the group considers theirs.
 Some gangs have been around a

 long time, others are newer and ephemeral.
 Many upstart gangs come and go.
-Some gangs started out
+Some gangs started out as a

-as a counter-movements to governments.
+counter-movements to governments.
 One country’s gang might another group’s revolution to fight

 oppression.
-Gangs can be neighborhood cliques that come together to fight other gangs or to protect
+Gangs can be neighborhood cliques that come together to fight other gangs or to protect their